 This question occurred to me after reading a thought provoking book titled ‘Building The Cycling City – The Dutch Blueprint For Urban Vitality’.
 The authors of the book, Melissa and Chris Bruntlett are a family of professionals actively promoting the cause of healthy living, environment and social benefits of cycling, walking and public transportation.

 Founders of ‘modacitylife’ the Vancouver based couple also holds focused talks and presentations on multi-modal transit systems with the emphasis of having accessible infrastructure and city designs that are human and nature friendly.
 Their goal is to influence the policy makers to create a more welcoming environment for citizens and tourists alike.

-A detailed review of the book is published in my previous blog post and i invite you to read it if you haven’t still, as the below write-up is in context of the 1st part.
+A detailed review of the book is published in my previous blog post and I recommend you to read it if you haven’t still, as the below write-up is in context of the 1st part.

 Can Mumbai Echo The Dutch Blueprint?